Antti-Kaikkonen/koodi-testi/koodi-testi-backend/README.md

 | API_PORT                 | 4000          | |
 | SURVEY_ANSWERS_DIRECTORY | .             | Output directory for survey answer json files.
 Can be realtive to the working directory (e.g. `survey_results` or an absolute path (e.g. `/home/user/survey_results`).
 Defaults to the current working directory.
 Make sure that the directory exists. |

-## Installing dependencies
+## Installing Dpendencies
 `yarn install` will install the required dependencies defined in package.json

 ## Running
 `yarn start` will run a dev server with ts-node.

 ## Building
-`yarn build` will compile the TypeScript files and output JavaScript in ./dist directory.
+`yarn build` builds the program for production to the `build` folder.
 Run `node dist/index.js` to run the compiled program.